Frutarom

 Frutarom Industries Ltd. (פרוטרום תעשיות בע"מ) is an Israeli-based company that specializes in the production and distribution of extracts for flavor and fragrance.
-In 2015 it had sales of over $872 million.
+In 2015 it recorded sales of over $872 million.

-Shares of the company had traded on the London Stock Exchange and the Tel Aviv Stock Exchange until it was acquired by International Flavors & Fragrances in 2018.
+Shares of the company traded on the London Stock Exchange and the Tel Aviv Stock Exchange until it was acquired by International Flavors & Fragrances in 2018.

+The company is traded in the Tel Aviv Stock Exchange under the symbol FRUTF, and is part of the Tel Aviv 35 Index.

 Overview

 The Frutarom Group is a flavor and ingredients company based in Haifa, Israel.
 The company develops, manufactures, and markets an extensive variety of flavors and ingredients catered to customers in a range of industries around the world.
 Frutarom operates through two major divisions: